shtayeb/go-web-starter/internal/tests/README.md

 - Slower test execution
 - Requires Docker to be running

-### Using Existing Database (Fast Mode)
+#### Using Existing Database (Fast Mode for PostgreSQL)

-For faster local development, you can use an existing PostgreSQL database:
+For faster local development with PostgreSQL:

 ```bash
 # Start a local test database